vackosar/vackosar.github.io/_posts/2022-08-03-Strong-Static-Typing-vs-Weak-Dynamic-Typing.md

 At the beginning it seems really easy because you just type some stuff, and it works.
 <footer class="blockquote-footer"><a href="https://youtu.be/y2Wmz15aXk0?t=139">Jonathan Blow on scripting languages</a></footer>
 </blockquote>

+This last line is dedicated to Bash, which has no types whatsoever.